OpenDiet/Personal-Biometrics-Tracker/README.md

 The first stage will include weight tracking and blood glucose tracking.

+Project work can be tracked on my Kanban board at: https://tree.taiga.io/project/jtsimon-personal-biometrics-tracker

 ## Tech Stack

 - **Docker**: Docker will be used to containerize and run the application.